 (v) The auditor's report shall be signed by an individual, or in the name of a partnership or a corporation, and shall include city and state of execution, certificate number, jurisdiction of certificate, and date of opinion.
 The certificate number and jurisdiction are not required if the report is signed in the name of a partnership or a corporation.

 (g) Copies of statements of account.
-A licensee shall file an original and one copy of the statement of account with the Licensing Division of the Copyright Office.
+A licensee shall file an original and one copy of the statement of account with the Licensing Section of the Copyright Office.

 (h) Royalty fee payment.

 (1) All royalty fees must be paid by electronic funds transfer, and must be received in the designated bank by the filing deadline for the relevant accounting period.
 The following information must be provided as part of the EFT and/or as part of the remittance advice as provided for in circulars issued by the Copyright Office:

 (i) Remitter's name and address;

 (ii) Name of a contact person, telephone number and extension, and email address;

 (iii) The actual or anticipated date that the EFT will be transmitted;

 (vi) Total amount to be paid by year and period;

 (vii) Number of Statements of Account that the EFT covers;